-James "OJ" Pitawanakwat hasn't returned to the Anishinaabe community on Manitoulin Island where he grew up in nearly two decades.
+James "OJ" Pitawanakwat hasn't returned to the Anishinaabe community on Manitoulin Island in Lake Huron where he grew up in nearly two decades.
 He can't, because in Canada there's an outstanding warrant for his arrest.

 Over the phone from his home on Saginaw Chippewa reservation in Michigan, Pitawanakwat tells me he feels a swell of pride thinking about the actions he took in the summer of 1995—actions that led to his arrest and conviction on mischief and weapons charges.

-"I felt I was doing an honourable deed for our people and for the struggle," he tells me of his role attending a sun dance in northern BC that escalated into an armed standoff between Indigenous land defenders and hundreds of military and police.
+"I felt I was doing an honorable deed for our people and for the struggle," he tells me of his role attending a sun dance in northern British Columbia that escalated into an armed standoff between indigenous land defenders and hundreds of military and police.

 Having survived the Gustafsen Lake incident, one of the largest paramilitary operations in Canadian history, Pitawanakwat fled the country in 1998 and fought extradition on political and religious grounds.
 He was granted asylum in the United States.

 Pitawanakwat's story is an incredibly rare one, but years of experience have taught him not to reveal too much.
 Only recently, with APTN cameras rolling, did he tell a handful of friends and colleagues that he is a political refugee.

 It seems a new government and pending call for an inquiry into the Gustafsen Lake standoff has offered Pitawanawkat an opportunity to shine a light on a conflict that has remained largely hidden from the public eye.
 VICE caught up with him to hear about his side of the story.